ligato/docs/docs/tutorials/05_kv-scheduler.md

 For simplicity sake, this tutorial does not use etcd or any other northbound (NB) KV data store.
 Instead, NB events are created programmatically using the KV Scheduler API.

-The vpp-agent is the control plane component employed to add and/or modify one or more configuration items in the VPP dataplane.
+The vpp-agent is the control plane component employed to add and/or modify one or more configuration items in the VPP data plane.
 In practice, these actions can be dependent on each other.
-For example, an IP address can be assigned to an interface only if the interface is already present in the VPP.
+For example, an IP address can be assigned to an interface only if the interface is already present in VPP.

-Another example is an L2 FIB entry, which can be added only if the required interface and a bridge domain exist and the interface is also assigned to the bridge domain.
-This can result in the creation of a fairly complex dependency tree.
+Another example is an L2 FIB entry, which can be added only if both conditions are met:

+* required interface and a bridge domain exist
+* the interface is assigned to the bridge domain

+This can result in the creation of a complex dependency tree.

 Additional items to consider:

 - Typically, more than one binary API call is required to configure a proto-modelled data item coming from the northbound
-- To configure a configuration parameter, its parent must exist
+- A configuration parameter can be programmed only if its parent exists
-- Some configuration items are dependent on other configuration items, and they cannot be configured before their dependencies are met
+- Configuration dependencies exist in many cases and must be handled properly

 This means that VPP binary API calls must be called in a certain order.
-The vpp-agent uses the KV Scheduler to ensure this order as well as managing configuration dependencies and caching configuration items until their dependencies are met.
+The job of the KV Scheduler is to manage configuration dependencies to ensure the correct order of API calls is executed.
-Any plugin that configures something that is dependent on some other plugin's configuration item(s) can be registered with the KV scheduler and profit from this functionality.

 First, we define a simple northbound [proto model][1] that we will use in our example plugin.
 The model defines two simple messages:

  - `Interface`
- - `Route` that depends on some interface.
-The model demonstrates a simple dependency between configuration  items in we need an interface to configure a route.
+ - `Route` that depends on an interface.
+The model demonstrates a simple dependency between two configuration items.

 !!! danger "Important"
-    The vpp-agent uses the Orchestrator component, which is responsible for collecting northbound data from multiple sources (mainly a KV data store and GRPC clients).
+    The vpp-agent uses the Orchestrator component.
+It is responsible for collecting northbound data from multiple sources (mainly a KV data store and GRPC clients).
 To marshall/unmarshall proto messages defined in northbound proto models, the Orchestrator requires message names to be present in the messages.

-To generate code where message names are present in proto messages, we must use the following special protobuf option (together with its import):
+To generate code where message names are present in proto messages, we use the following special protobuf option together with its import:
 ```proto
 import "github.com/gogo/protobuf/gogoproto/gogo.proto";
 option (gogoproto.messagename_all) = true;
 ```

-In order to register our Hello World plugin with the scheduler and to work with our new model, we need two new components - a **descriptor** and an **adapter** for every proto-defined type (proto message).
+In order to register our Hello World plugin with the scheduler and to work with our new model, we need two new components - a **descriptor** and, an **adapter** for every proto-defined type (proto message).

 #### 1. Adapters

 Let's start with adapters.
-The purpose of an adapter is to define conversion methods between our proto-defined type and a bare `proto.Message` that the KV Scheduler works with.
-Since this is a boilerplate code, there is a tooling to auto-generate it.
+An adapter defines conversion methods between our proto-defined type and a bare `proto.Message` that the KV Scheduler works with.
+Since this is a boilerplate code, there is a tooling to auto-generate adaptors.
 The code generator is called `descriptor-adapter` and it can be found [inside the KVScheduler plugin][2].
 You can install it manually as follows:

 ```bash
 go install github.com/ligato/vpp-agent/plugins/kvscheduler/descriptor-adapter
 ```

-Alternatively, you can put the following target into your project Makefile (assuming you have dependency on the vpp-agent in your vendor directory):
+Alternatively, you can put the following target into your project Makefile (assuming you have a dependency on the vpp-agent in your vendor directory):

 ```
 get-generators:
     @go install ./vendor/github.com/ligato/vpp-agent/plugins/kvscheduler/descriptor-adapter
 ```

-Build the binary file from the go files inside, and use it to generate the adapters for the `Interface` and `Route` proto messages:
+Build the binary file from the `.go` files inside, and use it to generate the adapters for the `Interface` and `Route` proto messages:

 ```
 descriptor-adapter --descriptor-name Interface --value-type *model.Interface --import "github.com/ligato/vpp-agent/examples/tutorials/05_kv-scheduler/model" --output-dir "descriptor"
 descriptor-adapter --descriptor-name Route --value-type *model.Route --import "github.com/ligato/vpp-agent/examples/tutorials/05_kv-scheduler/model" --output-dir "descriptor"
 ```

-It is good practice to add the above commands to the plugin's main .go file with the `//go:generate` directives.
+It is good practice to add the above commands to the plugin's `main.go` file with the `//go:generate` directives.
 The `descriptor-adapter` generator will put the generated adapters into the `descriptor/adapter` directory within the plugin folder.

-#### 2. Descriptor without dependency
+#### 2. Descriptor without Dependency

 The next  step is to define descriptors.
-We start with the interface descriptor, which has no dependencies.
+We start with the interface descriptor that has no dependencies.

 A descriptor can be implemented in one of two ways:

-- Define the descriptor constructor which implements all required methods directly.
-This works well when descriptor methods are few and short in the implementation.
+- Define the descriptor constructor that directly implements all required methods.
+This works well when the implementation uses a relatively small number of short descriptor methods.
-- Define a descriptor object which implements all required methods on this object.
-Then it places method references in the descriptor constructor.
+- Define a descriptor object that implements all required methods on this object.
+This places method references in the descriptor constructor.
 This is the preferred technique.

 In the interface descriptor, we use the first approach.
-Let's create a new file - `descriptors.go` - so that the descriptor code is outside of `main.go`.
+Let's create a new file called `descriptors.go` so that the descriptor code is outside of `main.go`.

 Next, add the following code: